 4. Como Park Zoo & Conservatory

-Como Park Zoo & Conservatory is a rare find along the Southeastern Minnesota stretch, and a must-visit for kids and adults alike.
-More than 500 different species of wildlife are represented right here at one of the most beautifully manicured and popular parks in Saint Paul MN.
+Como Park Zoo & Conservatory is a rare, completely free zoo found in St. Paul, Minnesota, and a must-visit for kids and adults alike.
+More than 500 wildlife species are represented here at one of the most beautifully manicured and popular parks in Saint Paul.

 See Related: Why Everyone is Obsessed with Travel